List of Royal Pains episodes: Season 5 (2013)

 Season five of Royal Pains premiered on June 12, 2013.
 Ben Shenkman (Dr. Jeremiah Sacani) was added as a series regular this season.
 Frances Conroy guests stars in a multi-episode arc as a wealthy socialite who attempts to prevent HankMed operating in her neighborhood.
 Laura Benanti appears in multiple episodes as Shelby Shackelford, the VP of Acquisitions of Symphony Health Care Systems, a health care company that buys Hamptons Heritage and attempts to acquire HankMed.
 Callum Blue joins as a recurring role as Boris' cousin and plays a pivotal part in Boris' story arc.
 Danny Pudi and Claire Coffee appear in episode four.
 Jenna Elfman appears in episode eleven as Lacy, a reformed party girl.
 Henry Winkler reprises his role of Eddie Lawson this season.

 Season 6 (2014)

 On September 25, 2012, Royal Pains was renewed for two additional seasons (seasons 5 and 6).
-The additional seasons will contain 26 episodes in total, 13 episodes per season.
+The additional seasons contain 26 episodes in total, 13 episodes per season.
 Season six premiered on June 10, 2014.
-Guest stars for season six include, Gillian Alexy as Charlotte, a woman Hank meets while in Europe; Patrick Breen as Bob, a couples counselor who helps Paige and Evan; Jerry Davidson as Ray Mazzarino, a new HankMed patient who decides to go into business with Evan; Martha Higareda as Viviana, a bartender at a local bar which Jeremiah frequents; and Natalie Hall as Hope, a burlesque dancer who turns to Jeremiah for help when she begins experiencing pain during her act.
+Guest stars for season six include, Willa Fitzgerald as Emma, the new-found half sister of Evan and Hank; Ryan McCartan as Cinco, a man who Hank treats that comes into conflict with Emma; Gillian Alexy as Charlotte, a woman Hank meets while in Europe; Patrick Breen as Bob, a therapist who provides marriage counseling to Paige and Evan; Jerry Davidson as Ray Mazzarino, a new HankMed patient who decides to go into business with Evan; Martha Higareda as Viviana, a bartender at a local bar which Jeremiah frequents; and Natalie Hall as Hope, a burlesque dancer who turns to Jeremiah for help when she begins experiencing pain during her act.
 Cheyenne Jackson guest stars as Sam, a perfumery owner who begins to lose his sense of smell.
 Khloe Kardashian and Scott Disick appear as themselves in the season finale.